-The cost of each kitten is dependent on color, lineage, and conformation standards.
+The cost of each kitten is dependent on color, lineage, and conformation to standards.
 Cats that display show quality traits will run a little higher.
-We prefer to sell only kittens as pets, but we will consider selling quality kittens to a breeder if we agree with their breeding program.
-Such a breeding program must include their cats being family members.
-Otherwise, our kittens will be spayed or neutered before going home to their new family.
-Learn more about getting a kitten from us on our Tiny Lions Kittens page.
+We prefer to sell only kittens as pets, but on very rare occasions, we have sold quality kittens to a breeder that we agreed with their breeding program.
+Such a breeding program included their cats being family members.
+Learn more about getting any kitten from us on our Tiny Lions Kittens page.
 You’ll see everything you get with your kitten.

-If you wish to get on a waiting list, you will have to fill out a questionnaire.
+If you wish to get on our Litter Update List, you will have to fill out a questionnaire.
 Very few breeders require this, but we are concerned about where our kittens go after they leave us.
 Minuets are very resilient and adaptable cats, and having other pets in the house will not prohibit you from getting a kitten from us.
-The questionnaire will help us understand your living situation, as well as to give you a chance to reflect on the consequences of bringing a Minuet into your home.
+The questionnaire will help us understand your living situation, as well as to give you a chance to reflect on the consequences of bringing a new kitten into your home.
 We can review your answers and give advice on how to incorporate your new kitten into your family.
 You can also find helpful suggestions on our Advice page in the above menu.

 If you have any questions, please don’t hesitate to contact us at:

 Or email us at: firstname.lastname@example.org

 *If a kitten you have picked and placed a deposit on doesn’t thrive to be sent home, you will be given the option of having your deposit refunded or chose another kitten from an available litter.
 If there is no litter available at this time and you choose to wait for one, you will be given first choice in the next available litter.

 Conversely, there are good breeders trying to support the standards of Minuets.
 Do your research.
 Contact TICA and CFF for advice and direction.
 When you find a breeder, speak to them.
 If they don’t answer your questions, be wary of them.
 Many of the so-